 Side Effects of Kale

 Although there are many benefits of Kale, this leafy crucifer also has some harmful facets.

 Below are a few of the adverse effects of Kale.

-- It contains a very high level of heavy metals like thallium and cesium, which can be poisonous to humans.
+- It is a very good accumulator of heavy metals like thallium and cesium, which can poison humans.

-- According to an article on time.com, Kale secured third place on the dirtiest fruits and vegetable list.
+- According to Time, Kale secured third place on the dirtiest fruits and vegetable list.